AdaCore/spark2014/docs/lrm/source/packages.rst

    #.
 A Refined_Pre aspect may appear only on a body_stub (if one is present) or
-      the body (if no stub is present) of subprogram if the subprogram is declared in the visible part of a package, its abstract view.
+      the body (if no stub is present) of subprogram if the subprogram is declared in the specification of a package, its abstract view.
 If the subprogram declaration in the visible part has no explicit precondition, a precondition of True is assumed for its abstract view.